ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 ::: incremental

-- We can define performant functional version of matrix algebra
+- We can define a performant, functional version of matrix algebra.
-- We can guarantee that our implementation is correct
+- We can guarantee that our implementation is correct.
 - We can use equational reasoning to prove two implementations are equivalent.

 :::